 Archaeological evidence indicates that their arrival at the northern side of Mount Kenya (Kirinyaga), as part of a larger group known as Thagicu, dates to around the 3rd century.
 By the 6th century, there was a community of Agikuyu living at a place called Gatuang’ang’a in Nyeri.

-From their homeland in Mount Kenya where they settled in the 13th century, the Kikuyu relied on a combination of land purchases, blood-brotherhood (partnerships), the adoption and absorption of other tribes through intermarriage to expand their territory.
+From their homeland in Mount Kenya where they settled in the 13th century, the Kikuyu relied on a combination of land purchases, blood-brotherhood (partnerships), and the adoption and absorption of other tribes through intermarriage to expand their territory.

 No words describe better this special affinity the Kikuyu have with the soil than Kenya’s first president, Jomo Kenyatta.
 Himself a Kikuyu, he wrote in his book, Facing Mount Kenya, that “there is a great desire in the heart of every Gikuyu man to own a piece of land on which he can build his home.”